H-Freax/VMEvalKit/README.md

 The experiment script includes robust resume capability for long-running experiments:

 **Features:**
+- 🔄 Sequential execution: one model at a time, one task at a time
 - ⚡ Automatic checkpointing every 5 completed jobs
 - 🛡️ Graceful interruption handling (Ctrl+C saves progress)
 - 📥 Resume from latest or specific experiment